Blizzard warnings cascade across East Coast with winter storm's approach

 Some of the heaviest snow forecast for overnight Sunday into Monday

-The weather service said the storm could begin as rainfall in some places before worsening.
-Some of the heaviest snow is projected to fall overnight Sunday, with as much as 2 inches (5 centimeters) of snow per hour accumulating at times in some areas, before tapering off by Monday afternoon.
+The weather service had said the storm would start out as rainfall in some areas before turning into snow as temperatures drop.
+Some of the heaviest snow is expected to fall overnight Sunday, with as much as 2 inches (5 centimeters) of snow per hour accumulating at times in some areas, before tapering off by Monday afternoon.

-The weather service warned that the storm, with gusts up to 55 mph (80 kph), could cause whiteout conditions that “will make travel treacherous and potentially life-threatening.
-The strong winds and weight of snow on tree limbs may down power lines and could cause sporadic power outages.”

-The weather service in Boston warned of a “Potentially Historic/Destructive Storm” southeast of the Boston-Providence corridor, writing on X that it was “very concerned” about heavy snow and winds causing power outages.
+The weather service warned that the storm's strong wind gusts could cause whiteout conditions, potentially downing power lines and causing outages.
+The service warned of a “Potentially Historic/Destructive Storm” southeast of the Boston-Providence corridor, writing on X that it was “very concerned” about heavy snow and winds causing power outages.

 In New York City, Mayor Zohran Mamdani warned of wet, heavy snow incoming — potentially 2 feet (.6 meters) — and said city officials are instituting a “travel ban” that would close roads to all non-essential traffic from 9 p.m.
 Sunday until noon Monday.